Last updated: May 5, 2026

 |---|---|---|---|

-| Qualified Medicare Beneficiary (QMB) | Part A premium if owed, Part B premium, and Medicare-covered deductibles, coinsurance, and copays | Texas notices may show MC-QMB; QMB can overlap with some other Medicaid coverage | Yes |
+| Qualified Medicare Beneficiary (QMB) | Part A premium if owed, Part B premium, and Medicare-covered deductibles, coinsurance, and copays | Texas notices may show MC-QMB.
+QMB gives the strongest billing protection. | Yes |

-| Specified Low-Income Medicare Beneficiary (SLMB) | Part B premium only | Texas may allow SLMB along with some other Medicaid programs | Yes |
+| Specified Low-Income Medicare Beneficiary (SLMB) | Part B premium only | Texas may allow SLMB along with some other Medicaid programs. | Yes |

-| Qualifying Individual (QI) | Part B premium only | Texas follows the rule that you cannot also get another Medicaid-funded program, and you must reapply every year | Yes |
+| Qualifying Individual (QI) | Part B premium only | You cannot also get another Medicaid-funded program, and you must apply again each year. | Yes |

-| Qualified Disabled and Working Individual (QDWI) | Part A premium only | This is a narrow program for disabled working people under 65 who lost premium-free Part A | No automatic Extra Help |
+| Qualified Disabled and Working Individual (QDWI) | Part A premium only | This is a narrow program for disabled working people under 65 who lost premium-free Part A. | No |

 Income limits for seniors in Texas